top of page

 If you notice that your potting medium is compacting or breaking down after 1-2 years, it's essential to repot your orchid.
 Fresh potting media can provide your plant with key nutrients and improve air circulation.

-Fertilising
+Fertilising Your Orchids

 To keep my orchids healthy and blooming, I apply a specialised orchid fertiliser around once a month (or as per the directions on the fertiliser).

-Adding fertiliser ensures that your orchids receive the nutrients necessary grow those stunning flowers.
+Adding fertiliser ensures that your orchids receive the nutrients necessary to grow those stunning flowers.
 If you see dark or burnt tips on the leaves, it may be a sign of over-fertilisation.

-Temperature
+Temperature Preferences

 These orchids prefer warm conditions, with daytime temperatures between 18°C to 29°C. Interestingly, a slight nighttime drop in temperature can encourage blooming.

-Pruning and Care after Blooming
+Pruning and Care After Blooming

 Once your Phalaenopsis orchid has finished blooming, you may notice flowers dropping off.
 This is completely normal!